 Nearly just a few women have experienced differently from the aforementioned ones.
-According to most women, spouses were almost more aware of their physical needs than their psychological needs.
-Some spouses have even tried to provide insight and information about pregnancy to better care for their wives.
+According to the most women, spouses were almost more aware of their physical needs than their psychological needs.
+Some spouses have even tried to provide insight and information about pregnancy to care better for their wives.
 Consequently, they obtained appropriate and acceptable information about the physiological changes of pregnancy and, if necessary, provided their wives with the necessary advice on reducing the severity of pregnancy complications.

 "I noticed that he was searching the internet.
 For example, he said you should eat this.
 For example, your morning sickness is normal.
 I understood that he had read the articles on the net ".
 (Participant N0.5)

 This situation, in which the spouses actively and seriously strived to support and care for women, increased mothers' self-confidence in enduring the hardships they pointed out.